Back to Guides

 About the Chico Region Swimming Holes

-Northern California's Chico region is one of the state's best-kept secrets for natural swimming.
+Northern California's Chico region is one of the state's lesser-known spots for natural swimming.
 Tucked into the foothills where the Sacramento Valley gives way to the Sierra Nevada, a loose network of creeks, rivers, and canyon pools offers something for every kind of water-seeker — from parents wading with toddlers to seasoned hikers earning their swim after a long trail.
 The water here runs cold and clear off the mountains, tinted green in the deeper pools and sparkling silver over smooth granite in the shallows.

 The Setting and Landscape